Mie Ayam: Indonesian Egg Noodles With Chicken

 If you go to central or eastern Java, the chicken noodles may be served with chicken skin and liver.

-While in Bali, they serve the noodles with varieties of vegetables such as green peas, carrots, cauliflower, etc.
+In Bali, the noodles are served with various vegetables, such as green peas, carrots, cauliflower, etc.

-And if you travel further to Sumatra, Sulawesi, Kalimantan, and more, the variations will be even more.
+If you travel further to Sumatra, Sulawesi, Kalimantan, and other places, the variations will be even greater.

-Having said that, no matter what variation the dish has, it surely makes the dish a delicious meal to enjoy.
+Having said that, no matter the dish’s variation, it surely makes the dish a delicious meal to enjoy.

 The condiments that complement the noodles are soy sauce, sweet soy sauce, and chili sauce.